Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a :rsc-reaction: Reaction to interpose your Shield if you're holding one.
+When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a :rsc-r: Reaction to interpose your Shield if you're holding one.
 You impose :d20-disadv: Disadvantage on the triggering attack roll and all other attack rolls against the target until the start of your next turn if you remain within 5 feet of the target.

 ---